 - 2 sweet potatoes, cooked

-- Pre-heat your oven to 200C/400F and line a baking sheet with baking paper.
+- Preheat oven to 200c/400f and line a baking sheet with baking paper.

-- Combine all the ingredients in a food processor and pulse until combined and smooth.
-Don't worry if the texture will be soft and sticky - they will crisp up while baking.
+- Combine all the ingredients, including the liquid from the lentil can, in a food processor and pulse until combined and smooth.
+Don’t worry if the texture will be soft and sticky – they will crisp up while baking.

 - Form the mixture into balls.
-I left mine a bit rough as I there are peaks then they get even crispier.
+I left mine a bit rough as the peaks will get even crispier.
 Place on the baking sheet.

 - Bake for 45 minutes.
 Turning the falafels over part way through.
 Once baked, turn the oven off and let them rest for 10 minutes inside the oven, with the door open.